Jaffer-sadiq/GitHub-Actions/Labfiles/Module-3-Best-Practices-and-Security.md

     ![](../media/ex2-task3-step15.png)

-### Task 2: Explanation and usage of matrix builds
+### Task 2: Explanation and usage of Matrix builds

 Matrix builds and parallelism are advanced features in GitHub Actions that allow you to run multiple jobs concurrently.